Use Tesco voucher codes & cashback

-Join the Tesco Clubcard loyalty scheme
+Join Tesco Clubcard or Clubcard Plus

-It's an obvious tip, but make sure you take advantage of Tesco’s loyalty and reward programme, called Tesco Clubcard.
+It's an obvious tip, but make sure you take advantage of Tesco’s loyalty and reward programme, Tesco Clubcard.

 Members collect points each time they shop and scan their Clubcard.
-Once the points tally reaches 150, vouchers are sent with each monthly Clubcard statement.
+Once the points tally reaches 150, vouchers are sent with each Clubcard statement.

 This enables you to spend the vouchers with various Tesco partners including theme parks, restaurants and cinemas.

-Consider Tesco Delivery Saver
+Consider Tesco Delivery Saver for online shops

 Tesco’s online meal planner can help you plan your week’s meals in advance, avoid pricey impulse buys, and waste less food.